siddiquesalman/flatnet/README.md

 And our more recent TPAMI paper:

 ```
+Will be updated soon.
 ```

 ## Contact Us

-In case of any queries, please reach out to salmansiddique.khan@gmail.com
+In case of any queries, please reach out to salmansiddique.khan@gmail.com.